 Studies of content usability typically find that removing half of a website's words will double the amount of information that users actually get.

 Let's clean up our information environment.
 Are you saying something that benefits your customers, or simply spewing word count?
 If users don't need it, don't write it.
 Stop polluting now.

 - Follow-up article "10 Steps for Cleaning Up Information Pollution"

 - Better confirmation email messages

-- We cover the underlying research that explains why certain forms of information don't work in the seminars on The Human Mind and Usability: How Your Customers Think and Principles of Interface Design .
+- We cover the underlying research that explains why certain forms of information don't work in full-day training courses on The Human Mind and Usability: How Your Customers Think and User Interface Principles Every Designer Must Know.